N26 announces plans to launch in the US by mid-2018

 Representative asks internet CEOs to explain ‘absurd’ content policies

 European fintech startup N26 has plans to expand beyond Europe.
-The company’s co-founder and CEO Valentin Stalf is announcing today at the Money20/20 conference that N26 is going to launch in the U.S. around mid-2018 and has hired a handful of people in New York.
+The company’s co-founder and CEO Valentin Stalf is announcing today at the Money20/20 conference that N26 is going to launch in the U.S. around mid-2018 and has hired a handful of people who are already working in New York.

 “We’ve looked at the products in the U.S. and we figured out that most of the banking products in the U.S. are even worse than in Europe,” Stalf told me.
-N26 already has a handful of people working in New York.

 N26 has been doing quite well in Europe already.
 The startup got its own banking license and attracted 500,000 customers.
 The company is trying to create the retail bank of the future with everything you need.